-Stage 9, 7 yards The shooter stands approximately between the left and right targets with the weapon loaded as described above, at the ready position.
-On the command to fire, the shooter fires 1 round to the body of the right target, executes a combat reload then fires 1 round to the body of the left target.
-The time allowed to fire the 2 rounds and perform the combat reload is 10 seconds.
+The shooter stands in front of the target with the weapon loaded, charged, and at the ready position.
+On the command to fire the shooter fires 3 rounds to the body while advancing to the 3 yard line.
+The time allowed is 5 seconds.